Preferential acceleration of heavy ions in magnetic reconnection: Hybrid-kinetic simulations with electron inertia: Introduction

-Magnetic reconnection can also accelerate electrons and ions in solar flares \citep{Zhou2015,Zhou2016,Barta2011a,Barta2011b}.
-It has also been considered to explain the preferential acceleration of heavy ions.
+Magnetic reconnection can also accelerate electrons and ions in solar flares by non-resonant mechanisms which have also been considered to explain the preferential acceleration of heavy ions \citep{Drake2009,Barta2011a,Barta2011b,Zhou2015,Zhou2016}.
 In 2.5-D magnetohydrodynamic (MHD) and test particle simulations \citep{Kramolis2022}, heavy ions were found to be preferentially accelerated by first order Fermi process in cascading plasmoids generated by spontaneous magnetic reconnection in a meso-scale current sheet.
 The ion energy spectra and abundance enhancement factors exhibit power-law profiles.
 The index of the power law for the abundance enhancement factor, however, was not in agreement with the observations.
 The authors suspected that the disagreement could be due to the limitation of the MHD model which lacks the kinetic physics essential for magnetic reconnection in collisionless plasmas.
 In 2-D fully kinetic simulations of magnetic reconnection, ions entering the reconnection exhaust can behave like pickup particles and gets accelerated if their $Q/M$ is below a threshold value, and thus preferential acceleration of heavy ions.
 An explanation for the power-law dependence of the enhancements on $Q/M$ was proposed based on the pickup mechanism \citep{Drake2009,Knizhnik2011}.
 These simulations, carried out for only for one ion species (${}^4$He$^{2+}$), did not verify the power-law dependence.
 It is, therefore, not clear if acceleration of heavy ions by pickup mechanism can provide the observed scaling of the abundance enhancement with $Q/M$.
+Magnetic reconnection in turbulence generated current sheets, which form in turbulence as a result of the magnetic energy cascade from large to kinetic scales where magnetic fluctuations have intermittent statistics \citep{cerri2019}, have also been suggested to contribute to energization of charged particles \citep{rueda2022,groselj2017}.